Seb-sti1/mastersthesis/README.md

 ## Acknowledgements

 This is the source files of my Master's thesis for my M.Sc.
 Eng in Autonomous Systems at the [Danmarks Tekniske Universitet](https://www.dtu.dk/english/).
-I took place at the [U2IS lab of ENSTA Paris](http://u2is.ensta-paris.fr/?lang=fr).
+It took place at the [U2IS lab of ENSTA Paris](http://u2is.ensta-paris.fr/?lang=fr).

 It was supervised by [Søren HANSEN](https://orbit.dtu.dk/en/persons/s%C3%B8ren-hansen) and co-supervised